mariamwalaa/CON-CN/README.md

 - [Titled Tuesday results](https://github.com/mariamwalaa/CON-CN/tree/main/output/Chess.com/Titled%20Tuesday%20Results)

 Notes:
-- We do not currently make use of the pairings files.
+- We do not currently make use of the results files.
 - For a more complete dataset and analysis, switch to `full_chess` branch.

 ### 3. Dota 2